 CCRs tests are conducted on both straight and curved roads from 60 to 130 km/h in 10 km/h speed increments.
-Tests on straight roads are conducted with 100% overlap.
+Tests on straight roads are conducted with 50% impact location.

-For tests on a curved section of road, the first turn of the S-Bend as required for the Steering Assistance assessment is used where the GVT shall be positioned such that it is central in lane

-Euro NCAP Version 0.9 - November 2024 around the first bend so that the rear corner is touching the extrapolated line as if the straight were continue (as shown in the picture below).
+For tests on a curved section of road, the first turn of the S-Bend as required for the Steering Assistance assessment is used where the GVT shall be positioned such that it is central in lane around the first bend so that the rear corner is touching the extrapolated line as if the straight were continue (as shown in the picture below).